vmware-archive/octant/site/docs/master/plugins/get-started.md

 ## Uninstall

 Plugins can be removed by deleting the plugin binary from `~/.config/octant/plugins`.
-An example of deleting a plugin is shown below where `octant-sample-plugin` is the plugin that will uninstalled:
+An example of deleting a plugin is shown below where `octant-sample-plugin` is the plugin that will be uninstalled:

 ```
 rm ~/.config/octant/plugins/octant-sample-plugin